Skip to content

 Technopark, Technocity, Light Metro, Road Developments, Vizhinjam.
 There are a lot of things happening here.
 But no one knows.

-1. Vallarpadam / Cochin Port is the biggest port in Kerala: Reality – Vizhinjam Port in Trivandrum is India’s largest container transhipment terminal, even bigger than Mumbai Port!
+- Vallarpadam/Cochin Port is the biggest port in Kerala.
+Reality: Vizhinjam Port in Trivandrum is India’s largest container transhipment terminal, even bigger than Mumbai Port!

-2. Smart City will make Kochi the next Bangalore: Reality – Smart City is even smaller than Technopark Trivandrum (Technopark is the biggest IT Park in India).
-As of now, Trivandrum is the IT Hub of Kerala.
-A lot of things are happening in Trivandrum IT Sector.
-You can google it.
+- Smart City will make Kochi the next Bangalore: Reality: Smart City is even smaller than Technopark Trivandrum (Technopark is the biggest IT park in India).
+As of now, Trivandrum is the IT hub of Kerala.
+A lot of things are happening in the Trivandrum IT sector.
+You can Google it.

-3. Kochi has Malls.
+- Kochi has malls.
 I agree!
 This is a fact.
 As of now, Trivandrum doesn’t have a shopping mall.
-But Malls like Travancore, Lulu Mall, Taurus Group Project, etc., are under construction.
+But malls like Travancore, Lulu Mall, Taurus Group Project, etc. are under construction.

-4. Kochi is the capital of the Malayalam Film Industry. – Ya Maybe.
+- Kochi is the capital of the Malayalam film industry. – Ya Maybe.
 But it is coming back to Trivandrum.
-Have you ever heard about Aries Plex Cinema Theater in Trivandrum?
-The Only 4K DMAX (Imax Equivalent) Theater in South India.
-You might not even know that Bahubali has a record collection in Ariesplex Cinemas, beating every other theatre in India.
+Have you ever heard about the Aries Plex Cinema Theater in Trivandrum?
+The only 4K DMAX (Imax Equivalent) theater in South India.
+You might not even know that Bahubali has a record collection at Ariesplex Cinemas, beating every other theatre in India.

 There are a lot of other facts to answer your question.
 But the common reason behind all these is just ‘HYPE’!
 Kochi is overhyped.